jerrykuo7727/twitter_spambot/README.md

 # Twitter Client
-This project is built following the tutorial from [Jumpstart Lab](http://tutorials.jumpstartlab.com/projects/microblogger.html).
+A simple Twitter client built with Twitter API of Ruby following [the tutorial from Jumpstart Lab](http://tutorials.jumpstartlab.com/projects/microblogger.html).

 #### The twitter client can do the commands below:<br>
 * <b>'q'</b>:&nbsp; quit the twitter client<br>